 Who is the world’s youngest judge?

 Marc L. Griffin was commissioned as Justice of the Peace in Indiana by Governor Otis Bowen on February 19, 1974, at age 17 years, 8 months, and 24 days.
-He held a judicial office with power over civil and criminal cases.
+He held a judicial office with authority over civil and criminal cases.
 He presided over court proceedings, heard witnesses, judged credibility, and issued rulings based on law.

 Has Guinness World Records made mistakes in assigning records?